xpostudio4/edx-documentation/en_us/developers/source/extending_platform/javascript.rst

 Use a JavaScript Application for a Summative Assessment
 **************************************************************

-To use a JavaScript Application for a summative assessment and have student results calculated by the edX grading system, you must:
+To use a JavaScript Application for a summative assessment and have learner results calculated by the edX grading system, you must:

 * Include required functions in the JavaScript application.